raiment-studios/monorepo/README.md

 [![](https://img.shields.io/badge/feedback-welcome!-1a1)](https://github.com/raiment-studios/monorepo/discussions)

-## What is the "Raiment" project?
+## What is the "Raiment"?

-Raiment Studios is creating an open source world including the worldbuilding content, a rulebook, a TTRPG-like game, a voxel-based game, and a set of tools to make contributing enjoyable and easy.
+Raiment Studios is creating an open source world designed to be enjoyable and easy to contribute to.
+The projects include worldbuilding content (art, stories, assets, etc.), a rulebook, a voxel-based game engine, and a set of tools designed to make contributions easy.
 Please take a look at our [Vision statement](source/projects/organization/vision.md) to see if this is a project you'd like to contribute to!

 **Design goals**